TaliesinDS/MangaDex/USER_MANUAL.md

 - Put your preferred site first (e.g., `bato.to`), fallback second (e.g., `mangabuddy`).
 - Keep `--best-source-canonical` on so split/alt releases are counted together.
+- To avoid wrong matches from certain sources, tune `--migrate-title-threshold` (0..1, default 0.6) or enforce `--migrate-title-strict`.
 - Use `--migrate-remove-if-duplicate` if you want to only remove the zero‑chapter one when a duplicate already exists.
 - --migrate-remove is ON by default in these examples (the script default).
 Use `--no-migrate-remove` if you prefer to keep the original after adding the alternative (optional).
 - Add `--exclude-sources "comick,hitomi"` if you don’t want those mirrors.